 Is my child now required to file a tax return?

-As with any Canadian citizen, your child isn’t generally required to file a tax return if he has no tax owing.
-Usually the amount earned by a minor child doesn’t hit the basic personal credit amount (around $11,000) meaning he won’t owe tax on his earnings.
+As with any Canadian citizen, your child isn’t generally required to file a tax return they have no tax owing.
+Usually the amount earned by a minor child doesn’t hit the basic personal credit amount (around $11,000) meaning they won’t owe tax on their earnings.
 There are some exceptions.

 The better question is, should my child file a tax return?